 - For Youtube submissions: videos should be titled “#ShareTheGoals Scholarship – The University Network – Your Name.”
 Include a link to this scholarship post in the description box.

 - For Pinterest submissions (for infographic): use the hashtags #SharetheGoals and #TUNscholarship in your pin description and link your pin to this scholarship post. *** The infographic must detail your ideas.

-- For Medium or Linkedin submissions: include the link to this scholarship post at the end of your essay.
+- For Linkedin submissions: include the link to this scholarship post at the end of your essay.

 Email us the link of the video, infographic or essay at GlobalGoals@TUN.com to be officially entered.

 There are 17 Sustainable Development Goals, summarized as follows: